 AUTUMN AT LAST!

-There had been a report of an icterine warbler, so on Sunday I made a stop in Wells Wood on my way up to Norfolk.
-After parking, I drove to the spot and saw my friend James Hanlon, who had seen the bird and pointed me in the right direction.
+Following reports of an Icterine Warbler, I made a brief stop at Wells Wood on Sunday while travelling north to Norfolk.
+After parking, I headed straight to the reported area, where I met James Hanlon, who had already seen the bird and was able to point me in the right direction.

 Well's Wood